mjlindsay/cka-exam-prep/dns-dhcp/README.md

 worth messing with.
 I may attempt to resolve this issue in the future.

 ### Configuring dnsmasq
+In this directory, there is a `dnsmasq.conf.example` file that contains some basic configurations for dnsmasq.
+You should copy this to `dnsmasq.conf`, which will not be tracked by source control.
+You can include special configurations for your host network here, such as providing static IP assignments or assigning hostnames to MAC addresses.
+If you do not need additional customizations, simply copying the file will suffice.

+Depending on what firmware you choose for iPXE, you may need to edit the `dhcp-boot=snponly.efi` line.

 dnsmasq is an old program, and its documentation is reminiscent of many old FOSS applications.
 The provided example configuration should be a sufficient starting point, as I built the configuration to work with